manor hotel near gatwick

 • price 2 of 4

 This four-star overnighter is the Gatwick branch of Parisian hotel chain Sofitel.
-It's just as sleek and luxurious as you'd imagine a business from Paris to be, with two onsite restaurants, two bars and a well-equipped gym.
-You're also just 20 minutes from Brighton, if you fancy popping down for a dip in the sea.
+It's just as sleek and luxurious as you'd imagine a business from Paris to be, with a timeless colour palette and modern materials that give a high-end feel throughout.
+There are multiple onsite restaurants serving Pan-Asian, Mediterranean comfort food and gourmet British fare inspired by French gastronomy.
+There's a well-equipped gym for fitness fanatics that can't go a day without working out.
+And for relaxed evening drink, head to the terrace bar.
+You're also just 20 minutes from Brighton, if you fancy popping down for a casual dip in the sea.

 Where is it?
 Adjacent to the North Terminal and a fantastic array of restaurants.